 This could have been the end of the story. “…And the Israelites followed God for the rest of their days.”
 But, that is not the ending in the Bible.
 Elijah told the people to seize the false prophets and take them to the valley to destroy them.
 Then Elijah told King Ahab to “eat and drink, for there is the sound of heavy rain.” (v.
 41)

-Waiting for God – Elijah’s Seven Prayers for Rain in 1 Kings 18
+Waiting on God – Elijah’s Seven Prayers for Rain in 1 Kings 18

 Meanwhile, Elijah climbed back up to the top of the mountain and began to pray again.
 He asked God for rain.
 He had told King Ahab that there would be heavy rain, and in faith, Elijah could hear the rain coming.